codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 * In the Runtime Environments page, click the context menu of the runtime to set as the default.
 * Select **Set as Default**.
-to the right of the environment to use as the defaultchange the default (shown with a thin blue border) by clicking on the 3 dot menu on the right of each environment.
-The Codefresh runner installer comes with a `set-default` option that is automatically set by default in the new runtime environment.

 ###  Override default runtime environment for a pipeline
-You can override the default runtime environment for a specific pipeline through its [settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).
+You can override the default runtime environment for a specific pipeline through the pipeline's [settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).

 {% include image.html